collapsed-stacks/startups/questions/291/when-is-the-appropriate-time-in-a-small-business-s-lifecycle-to-start-hiring-on.md

 - posted by: [Matas Vaitkevicius](https://stackexchange.com/users/1636408/matas-vaitkevicius) on 2014-08-18
 - score: 1

-<p>If you can hire someone at such a rate that he will do the work that you can't handle while making the profit to you then I don't see how can you not hire that person.
+If you can hire someone at such a rate that he will do the work that you can't handle while making the profit to you then I don't see how can you not hire that person.
 Hiring people is key to successful business as one can only do so much work himself (unless it's one of job and contractors cost more than you would get from clients).
-On the other hand if type of ignored work does not produce any gains (It would help if you would be more specific here) I do not see why you would spend your time or pay someone to do something of questionable value.<br>
+On the other hand if type of ignored work does not produce any gains (It would help if you would be more specific here) I do not see why you would spend your time or pay someone to do something of questionable value.
- The bottom line would be '<strong>Yes if it's worth doing</strong>'.</p>
+ The bottom line would be '**Yes if it's worth doing**'.

 ## Answer 3914